Spectral stability of near-extremal spacetimes: Spectral Stability of near-extremal RNdS

-In fact, the QNM frequencies in the limit of $\Lambda \rightarrow 0$, i.e. the near-extremal RN black hole, have been studied in Ref.~\cite{Hod:2017gvn}.
-Following a similar matched expansion analysis as in the Kerr case and in Ref.~\cite{Hod:2017gvn}, we find that the corrections on $A_{\rm o}/B_{\rm o}$ is proportional to $x_V^{1 - 2 i \omega r_+} e^{i \omega r_+ x}$, which is unbound as $x_V$ goes to infinity.
-Therefore, even with an infinitesimal perturbation in potential (maybe fine tuned), the frequencies of the ZDMs can change significantly.
+In fact, the QNM frequencies in the limit of $\Lambda \rightarrow 0$, i.e., the near-extremal RN black hole, have been studied in Ref.~\cite{Hod:2017gvn}.
+Following a similar matched expansion analysis as in the Kerr case and in Ref.~\cite{Hod:2017gvn}, we find that the correction on $A_{\rm o}/B_{\rm o}$ is proportional to $x_V^{1 - 2 i \omega r_+} e^{i \omega r_+ x}$, which is unbound as $x_V$ goes to infinity.
+Therefore, even with an infinitesimal perturbation in potential (maybe fine-tuned), the frequencies of the ZDMs can change significantly.

-Regarding the cosmic censorship, our results also show that infinitesimal perturbations only infinitesimally modify the frequencies.
-We expect the decay rate of the scalar perturbations on the extremal RNdS spacetime is still sufficiently fast for the violation of the strong cosmic censorship~\cite{Cardoso:2017soq} even in the presence of perturbations.
-Fig.~\ref{fig:p} actually indicates that the decay rates tend to be larger with potential perturbations.
+Regarding the SCC, our results also show that infinitesimal perturbations only infinitesimally modify the frequencies.
+We expect the decay rate of the scalar perturbations on the extremal RNdS spacetime is still sufficiently fast for the violation of the SCC~\cite{Cardoso:2017soq} even in the presence of perturbations.
+Figure~\ref{fig:p} actually indicates that the decay rates tend to be larger with potential perturbations. \\